mlegas/Self-Driving-Car/README.md

     * These environments can be found in the `/Built Unity Environments/` directory.
 12. PPO2 and object detection scripts were being prepared to be used on these gym environments.
     * These scripts can be found in the `/Used Python Code/` directory.
+    * However, it's important to note they have not been fully implemented and tested with the built Unity environments.
 14. Project progress stopped.

 ## Documentation